resurgo-genetics/sampled-ensemble-neutrality/README.md

-# gaisr: Genomic Analysis Illuminating Structured RNA
+# Sampled ensemble neutrality (SEN)
 #

-A pipeline incorporating several de novo RNA discovery tools for finding, filtering and scoring ncRNA in operon and genome wide prokaryotes.
-Additionally supports manual curation by several graphical presentations of 'hits' in various user defined genomic contexts

-## Usage

-Currently there are both cmdline and web based interactions to different entry points and useage.
-This needs significant expansion and consolidation and regularization.
+Given a multiple sequence alignment with secondary structure, SEN calculates the neutrality of the sequences in the alignment and reports the average.
+Additionally, SEN can be used to test for mutational robustness by calculating sequence neutrality and the mean neutrality of 100 inverse folded sequences, which fold into a similar structure.

+## Usage SEN is written in Clojure 1.5 and requires Java 7+ It is
+highly recommended that the user gets Leiningen [here] (https://github.com/technomancy/leiningen) to run SEN from the command line.

+To calculate the neutrality of sequences in a file (main-subopt-overlap -f <full-name-of-file>)

+Additional help and options
+(main-subopt-overlap --help)

+If you use the jar file:
+java -jar sen-1.0.0-SNAPSHOT-standalone.jar -f "full-name-of-file" --outfile "full-name-of-output"

+note the arguments are in double quotes

+#TODO
-Documentation on use not currently available - FIX THIS!!
+Documentation on API not available yet

 ## License

 ;; ------------------------------------------------------------------------ ;;
-;; Copyright (c) 2011 Trustees of Boston College                            ;;
+;; Copyright (c) 2014 Trustees of Boston College                            ;;
 ;;                                                                          ;;
 ;; Permission is hereby granted, free of charge, to any person obtaining    ;;
 ;; a copy of this software and associated documentation files (the          ;;